Ukrainian nationalism: History

-Kingdom of Ruthenia

-The Kingdom of Ruthenia, or Kingdom of Galicia–Volhynia, became the successor of Kievan Rus' and played a strong role in fermenting Ukrainian nationalism.
-The Principality united the western and southern branches of East Slavs, consolidating their identity and becoming a new center of political and economic life after the decline of Kiev.

 Zaporozhian Cossacks

 The Cossacks played a strong role in solidifying Ukrainian identity during the Polish–Lithuanian Commonwealth.
 The Zaporozhian Cossacks lived on the Pontic–Caspian steppe below the Dnieper Rapids (Ukrainian: za porohamy), also known as the Wild Fields.
 They have played an important role in European geopolitics, participating in a series of conflicts and alliances with the Polish–Lithuanian Commonwealth, Russia, and the Ottoman Empire.

-The Cossacks emerged as protection against Tartar raids but were given greater rights as their influence grew.
+The Cossacks emerged as protectors against Tartar raids but were given greater rights as their influence grew.
 Cossacks revolted as the Polish Kings tried to enforce Catholicism and Polish language on the people of Ukraine.

-Precursors to Ukrainian Nation State identity emerged as Bohdan Khmelnytsky (c.
+Precursors to the Ukrainian nation state identity emerged as Bohdan Khmelnytsky (c.
 1595–1657), commanded the Zaporozhian Cossacks and led the Khmelnytsky Uprising against Polish rule in the mid-17th century.
 Khmelnytsky introduced a prop-government based on a form of democracy which had been practised by Cossacks since the 15th century.

 After a conflict between Ottoman-Polish and Polish-Muscovite Principalities, the official Cossack register decreased.
 This, together with intensified socioeconomic and national-religious oppression of the other classes in Ukrainian society, led to a number of Cossack uprisings in the 1630s.
 These eventually culminated in the Khmelnytsky Uprising, led by the hetman of the Zaporizhian Sich, Bohdan Khmelnytsky.